 Some inexpensive EMF meters don’t go below 1 milligauss with their readings, which does not help people who are highly sensitive to EMF radiation since they can be adversely affected by amounts much lower than this.

-The other field we measuring strength with an EMF meter, is electric field radiation.
+The other field we measure strength with an EMF meter is electric field radiation.
 This is typically measured in volts per meter.

 Alright, now that we understand some of the basics, let’s get into the more practical stuff.